Turtle Bunbury: Career

-Bunbury is the third son of Thomas Bunbury, 5th Baron Rathdonnell and Jessica Harriet, daughter of George Gilbert Butler, of Scatorish, Bennettsbridge, County Kilkenny, Ireland (brother of the essayist Hubert Butler).
-He was raised at Lisnavagh House, Rathvilly, County Carlow, in Ireland, and received his early education locally and at Castle Park School in Dublin.
+Bunbury is the third son of Thomas McClintock-Bunbury, 5th Baron Rathdonnell and Jessica Harriet, daughter of George Gilbert Butler, of Scatorish, Bennettsbridge, County Kilkenny (brother of the essayist Hubert Butler).
+He was raised at Lisnavagh House, Rathvilly, County Carlow and received his early education locally and at Castle Park School in Dublin.
 He later studied at Glenalmond College, Perthshire, Scotland, before going on to Trinity College, Dublin and the University of Groningen in the Netherlands.

 From 1996 to 1998 he lived in Hong Kong, working as a freelance correspondent with the South China Morning Post and Business News Indochina.

 Bunbury was a co-presenter of The Genealogy Roadshow on RTÉ television in 2011 and 2014.
 He also presented Hidden Histories on Newstalk Radio in 2013.
 He co-wrote the 2008 documentary John Henry Foley: Sculptor of the Empire.
-He has also appeared on BBC1's Wogan's Ireland, and episodes of the American version and Irish version of the Who Do You Think You Are?
+He has also appeared on BBC1's Wogan's Ireland, the RTÉ series, Great Lighthouses of Ireland, and episodes of the American version and Irish version of the Who Do You Think You Are?
 TV series.

 BBC History Magazine described him as "a skilled storyteller", and novelist Marjorie Quarton described Bunbury as being "one of the most versatile authors of his generation … a serious author with a light touch in writing".

 His work has appeared in National Geographic Traveler, Daily Beast, The Australian, The Guardian and the Irish Times.

-In 2019, Bunbury began a collaboration with Iarnród Éireann / Irish Rail and Flahavan's for a project called ‘Past Tracks,’ an exhibition of historic panels that went on semi-permanent display in several railway stations around Ireland.
+In 2019, Bunbury began a collaboration with Iarnród Éireann and Flahavan's for a project called ‘Past Tracks,’ an exhibition of historic panels that went on semi-permanent display in several railway stations around Ireland.

+Bunbury has also written and performed in a series of podcasts covering topics from his books, and various aspects of history and culture.
+Examples include Waterways Through Time, commissioned by Waterways Ireland, which won the Bronze medal for best podcast at the 2023 Digital Media Awards in Ireland, and Behind the Guinness Gates, commissioned by the Guinness Storehouse.

 Turtle Bunbury is married to the novelist Ally Bunbury with whom he lives in County Carlow.